seeinglogic/ariadne/README.md

 ## Graph Styling

-The quick rundown of what the shapes and colors:
+The quick rundown on what the shapes and colors on the graph mean:

 - Regular functions are green circles
 - Import functions are diamond-shaped and colored orange